Projects

 Our partners and clients include Scientific Research Organisations, Academia, Government Institutions, Industry and International Organisations.

-• Development of the clinical and regulatory strategy for a new vaccine in clinical development
+• Development of the clinical and regulatory strategy for a new vaccine in clinical development– For an International R&D organization developing vaccines for infectious diseases.

-• Development of the clinical and regulatory strategies and clinical development plans for new drugs in clinical development – For an International R&D organization developing new drugs for infectious diseases
+• Development of the clinical and regulatory strategies and clinical development plans for new drugs in clinical development – For an International R&D organization developing drugs for infectious diseases.

-• International regulatory landscape analysis for Maternal Immunization clinical research – GHC conducted a detailed landscape analysis of the regulatory guidelines for immunization in pregnancy for the WHO Initiative for Vaccine Research’s Consultation.
-We helped organize a regulatory session with key regulators from the FDA, EMA, Asia and Africa at an international consensus conference at the National Institute of Health, USA.
+• International regulatory landscape analysis for Maternal Immunization clinical research– GHC conducted a detailed landscape analysis of the regulatory guidelines for immunization in pregnancy for the WHO Initiative for Vaccine Research’s Consultation and helped organize a regulatory session with key regulators from the FDA, EMA, Asia and Africa at an international consensus conference at the National Institute of Health, USA.

-• Defining the international and country-specific regulatory and safety guidance for vaccines for epidemics clinical research – GHC helped to define the international (FDA, EMA) and country-specific regulatory and safety guidance for Phase I-III clinical research for new vaccines for epidemics.
+• Defining the international and country-specific regulatory and safety guidance for vaccines for diseases with epidemic potential clinical research – GHC helped to define the international (FDA, EMA) and country-specific regulatory and safety guidance for Phase I-III clinical research for new vaccines for diseases with epidemic potential.

 PHARMACOVIGILANCE

-• Development of a risk-management plan for a new vaccine in clinical development
+• Development of a risk-management plan for a new vaccine for infectious diseases in clinical development

-• Protocol development and feasibility assessment of maternal and neonatal outcomes following maternal immunization
+• Led the feasibility assessment of implementation of maternal and neonatal outcomes following maternal immunization in LMICs

-• Determining AESI (adverse events of special interest) for a vaccine in clinical development
+• Determining AESI (adverse events of special interest) for vaccines in clinical development in high-income and LMICs

-• Maternal and neonatal outcomes and guidance development for pharmacovigilance of vaccines- GHC helped in developing 26 novel maternal and neonatal case definitions for adverse events detection and evaluation, and co-authored guidelines for vaccines in pregnant women clinical research.
-The definitions and guidance are being utilized in clinical research, epidemiological studies, and pharmacovigilance for vaccines and maternal immunization globally.
+• Maternal and neonatal outcomes and guidance development for pharmacovigilance of vaccines- GHC helped lead the development of 26 novel maternal and neonatal case definitions for adverse events detection and evaluation, and co-authored guidelines for vaccines in pregnant women clinical research.
+The definitions and guidance are being utilized in clinical research, epidemiological studies and pharmacovigilance for vaccines and maternal immunization globally.

 • Maternal Immunization Pharmacovigilance Program Strengthening for LMIC- GHC was part of the Core Planning Group which worked to build a strategic framework for immunization in pregnant women pharmacovigilance systems in LMIC.

-INCREASING IMMUNIZATION COVERAGE AND ACCEPTANCE AND NEW VACCINE INTRODUCTION
+NEW VACCINE INTRODUCTION AND INCREASING IMMUNIZATION COVERAGE AND ACCEPTANCE

 VACCINES FOR EPIDEMICS PREPAREDNESS AND HEALTH SYSTEMS STRENGTHENING